 Whether I’m at work or enjoying free time, I value self-care and personal growth, as my own journey has taken me from grief and loss to balance and peace.
 I find retreating to nature the best form of rejuvenation, especially hiking and camping with my husband and dog.
 I also meditate daily and love cooking, volunteering, going to Rockies games and sampling craft beer at one of our many fine Colorado breweries.

 I tend to give my all to everything I do.
 Sometimes I take myself too seriously, and that’s another reason I enjoy working with kids.
 They make me laugh and bring me back down to earth.

 Although I value hard work, I am extremely personable, grounded and optimistic.
 I have an empathic nature that children are naturally attracted to.
 No matter your age, it’s important to find humor and possibility in less-than-desirable situations.
 It’s important to take stock of your true values and move forward empowered as your authentic self.

 If you’re interested in learning more about child, teen or parent counseling, please call (720) 316-3909 or email email@example.com for a free, 30-minute phone consultation.

 Tyra Vickers is a licensed psychologist in the State of Colorado, License #5163.
 She holds a Ph.D. in child, family and school psychology, and an education specialist (Ed.S.) degree from the University of Denver.
-She has served as a school psychologist with Cherry Creek Schools for ten years.
+She served as a school psychologist with Cherry Creek Schools for twelve years.
 In her private practice she specializes in working with children and adolescents with autism, as well as those struggling with anxiety, grief and loss.
 She also provides parenting support, providing individualized advice to parents at every stage.